edwardhuahan/poem/README.md

 For Rhyme Generation Code, please find it [here](https://github.com/Marjan-GH/Topical_poetry) For RNN with FSA decoding code, please find it [here](https://github.com/isi-nlp/Zoph_RNN/blob/master/README_XING.md)

+## (EDIT) Additional Preparation
+Install [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) in order to download the model which is 1GB

+Navigate to /exec and run:
+'''
+chmod +x ZOPH_RNN_GPU_EXPAND
+'''
+This makes the RNN executable as a file

 ## Preparation

 0. Unzip the RNN model files in `models`: